freenas/freenas-docs/userguide/storage.rst

 **If the following additional steps are not performed before the next reboot, access to the pool might be permanently lost.**

 #.
-Highlight the pool that contains the disk that was just replaced
+Highlight the pool that contains the recently replaced disk
     and click the :guilabel:`Encryption Re-key` button in the GUI.
     Entry of the *root* password will be required.
     #ifdef truenas